Deadly Hero

-Deadly Hero is a 1975 American neo noir thriller film starring Don Murray, Diahn Williams, James Earl Jones, Lilia Skala and Treat Williams in his film debut.
-It was directed by Ivan Nagy from a screenplay by George Wislocki and Don Petersen.
-Released in limited locales in 1975 with an R rating from the Motion Picture Association of America, it was distributed by AVCO Embassy.
-It opened to mixed, mostly negative reviews, and was considered a commercial failure.
+Deadly Hero is a 1975 American neo-noir thriller film directed by Iván Nagy, and starring Don Murray, Diahn Williams, James Earl Jones, Lilia Skala and Treat Williams in his film debut.
+Murray portrays a distrusted New York City police officer who becomes a cause célèbre after killing a perp, but comes under increasing scrutiny when the true circumstances of the killing are revealed.

+The film was released by AVCO Embassy Pictures on December 14, 1975.
+It opened to mixed reviews, and was considered a commercial failure.

 Plot

-Officer Ed Lacy is an 18-year veteran of the New York City Police Department who finds himself demoted from detective back to patrol duty for his violent, racist tendencies and trigger-happy behavior.
+Ed Lacy is an 18-year veteran of the New York City Police Department who finds himself demoted from detective back to patrol duty for his violent, racist tendencies and trigger-happy behavior.
 He still has friends on the job and is ingratiating himself as a booster for a politician named Kevin Reilly who is looking to become the next Mayor of the city.

-Responding to a call on Manhattan's West Side, he finds a young musician named Sally has been abducted by a mentally unbalanced stalker named Rabbit Shazam.
+Responding to a call on Manhattan's West Side, he finds a young musician named Sally has been abducted by a mentally unbalanced, Black stalker named Rabbit Shazam.
 Rabbit holds Sally hostage and threatens and scares her badly but does not actually hurt her physically.
 When her neighbor figures out something is wrong and calls the cops, Officer Lacy shows up and finds Rabbit holding Sally at knifepoint in the hallway.
 Rabbit quickly surrenders when Lacy threatens to shoot him, but during the arrest Lacy hits Rabbit and then angrily shoots him twice in the chest, killing him.
 In shock, Sally does not remember what happened and Lacy tells the detectives that Rabbit was holding the knife when he was shot, and she agrees to this.
 Lacy becomes a city hero and Reilly makes him a key part of his campaign.

 However, Sally eventually recalls what really happened and tells the detectives that Lacy killed Rabbit while he was unarmed and had surrendered.
 Lacy tries to charm Sally into reverting fully into her original story, but she refuses.
 Lacy then becomes a public pariah and is forced to go on unpaid suspension, while Reilly cuts all ties with him.
 Lacy then becomes unhinged, threatening Sally directly and having a sleazy ex-cop "scare" her in a failed plot that leaves two civilians dead.
 With nothing left to lose, Lacy kills the ex-cop and then tracks Sally down to the Manhattan school where she works and kidnaps her and takes her out of the city to a pet graveyard.
 He ties her up and plans to shoot and bury her in the graveyard but she gets loose and stabs him with the pointed stand on her cello, severely wounding him and getting away into a forest.
-Lacy runs after her and the final shot of the movie shows him either dead and holding his gun in a failed attempt to kill her when she is in his sights, or about to die but ready to shoot and kill her before he does die.
+Sally stumbles across him holding a gun, and the movie ends ambiguously because he's either already dead or about to shoot and kill her.